faisalmemon/ios-crash-dump-analysis-book/README.md

 `pandoc` | Document translator to get from .markdown format to other formats `pandoc-citeproc` | Biliography Citation Helper for pandoc

+Latext support appears not to be available directly in brew so I used the rec mmended [MacTex](https://www.tug.org/mactex/)

 For analysing binaries I used `class-dump`.
 Whilst previously this was available from Brew, it seems now you have to directly download it.

 [Download class-dump](http://stevenygard.com/projects/class-dump/)